 Prevent Being Scammed By Scooter Rentals

-This is not a nice experience and can have really unpleasant consequences, as you might have left your passport at the scooter rentals in Thailand in order to get the bike in the first place.
-In order to prevent being scammed you can do the following things:
+This is not a nice experience and can have really unpleasant consequences, as you might have left your passport at the scooter rentals in Thailand to get the bike in the first place.
+To prevent being scammed you can do the following things:

 - Look on TripAdvisor for motorbike rentals with many good reviews.
-If a motorbike rental has a lot of good reviews, it is most likely this is a trustworthy organisation.
+If a motorbike rental has a lot of good reviews, it is most likely this is a trustworthy organization.

 Pro Tip!
 Check out the Mae Hong Son Loop In The North Of Thailand